Saltiola7/Data-Analysis-Portfolio/README.md

 It was first build with the community Docker Compose setup, but was moved to Prefect.io before launch as it was a more streamlined solution for the client.

-## Utility Scripts
-### FDA Compliancy Script
-- Scrapes all pages of a website into a csv which can be imported to ChatGPT for analysis.
-We also give lates guidelines together with the CSV and prompt ChatGPT to point out any content that is against the guidelines.
-Saves time for creating compliant CBD content.

-### Shopify API
-- Querying the most popular products so we can display them in headless ecommerce with live data accordingly in the popular products section

-### Airtable Scripts and Extensions
-- Splitting data in one column into multiple columns with
-- Built my own markdown to html extension so that we can write markdown into airtable and sync it as html to Webflow CMS

-### Google Sheets for Lead Generation
-- Script for checking the pagespeeds for URLs in column.
-Useful for lead generation.
-Also other smaller data cleaning scripts

 ## Datacamp Projects

 ### Netflix & Brainnest folders have jupyter notebooks